MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 1. Select **Close**.

 The most common use case is to use network share group as an allowlist as in the above example for allowing users to save or copy protected files only to the network shares that are defined in the group.
-After you define a printer group here, it's available to be used in your policies that are scoped to **Devices**.
+After you define a networks share group here, it's available to be used in your policies that are scoped to **Devices**.
 See, [Scenario 7 Authorization groups](endpoint-dlp-using.md#scenario-7-authorization-groups) for more information on configuring policy actions to use authorization groups.

-### VPN settings
+### VPN settings (preview)

 Use the VPN list to control only those actions that are being carried out over that VPN.